hashicorp/consul-template/README.md

 ## Contributing

-To build and install Envconsul locally, you will need to [install Go][go].
+To build and install Consul-Template locally, you will need to [install Go][go].

 Clone the repository: